-The present study work carried out in District Nagpur which is the metropolitan city in the state of Maharashtra, India located at 21°56'N 76°45'E. In Maharashtra state ant fauna, represent the diverse group of species, including known subfamilies like: Aenictinae.
-Amblyoponinae, Cerapachyinae, Dolichoderinae, Ectatomminae, Formicinae.
-Dorylinae, Leptanillinae, Myrmicinae, Ponerinae, Proceratiinae and Pseudomyrmecina (Nagaria and Pawar, 2014).
+Nagpur is the metropolitan city in the state of Maharashtra, India located at 21°56'N 76°45'E. In Maharashtra state ant fauna, represent the diverse group of species, including ten known subfamilies like; Aenictinae, Amblyoponinae, Cerapachyinae, Dolichoderinae, Dorylinae, Ectatomminae, Formicinae, Leptanillinae, Myrmicinae, Ponerinae, Proceratiinae and Pseudomyrmecina (Nagaria and Pawar, 2014).
 All these species shows different variety of habitats such as leaf litter, trees, soil and dead logs, while tramp species prefer human-modified habitats.

-Material and Methods:
+Material and methods: